 There's no difference between virgin and extra-virgin coconut oil at all.
 They're exactly the same.
-Unlike olive oil that has an official grading system that sets extra-virgin and virgin quality apart, coconut oil does not have.
+Unlike olive oil that has an official grading system in place that sets extra-virgin and virgin quality apart, coconut oil does not have one.

 Virgin or extra-virgin coconut oil means that the oil is cold-pressed from fresh coconut meat at temperatures below 120 °F (49 °C).

 Also, they do not go through any high-heat refining process that bleaches or remove the naturally-occurring odor.
 This is to help retain as much nutritional benefits in the coconut oil as possible.

 This is why extra-virgin or virgin coconut oil is also known as unrefined coconut oil.